sykoram/OsmAnd-ExplorerRS/README.md

 ## Features

-- less vibrant colors of larger areas (forests,...)
+- pastel colors of larger areas (forests,...) to let other objects stand out
 - foot & cycle paths, tracks - more visible, but hopefully not overwhelming
     - custom styles
     - visibility with moreDetailed="true":